 From the very beginning, Milton did everything himself, by hand, and he’s made sure that every Kyser is still made the same way–by the hands of the Kyser family, and we mean real family, like nieces and nephews and sons and daughters.
 Our flesh and our blood, and we wouldn’t have it any other way, because making capos is what we know.
 We’ve been doing it our whole lives, and the whole time right here in Kaufman, Texas, a 5.6-square-mile town with little more than 3,500 people, and 4 barbecue restaurants.

 It takes 35 people to make just one Kyser capo, and we hand-craft each of them in a multi-step process from the best American-made materials available, and only on the custom machinery Milton Kyser designed himself.
 That’s because good parts and good work make good products, and at Kyser Musical Products it’s just that simple.
 Quality over quantity, or don’t bother coming in tomorrow.
-It’s Milton’s recipe; it’s the East Texas way, and with Milton's great-niece Meredith Attebery leading Kyser into it's promising future, it's remained unchanged for nearly 40 years.
+It’s Milton’s recipe; it’s the East Texas way, and with Milton's great-niece Meredith Attebery and her husband, Scott, leading Kyser into it's promising future, it's remained unchanged for nearly 40 years.